fuyutaa/menuInUnity/README.md

 25. In the inspector, type the name of the scene to load in "sceneToLoad".

-26. Add a new event on your buttonSettings :
+26. Add a new event on your button Settings :
     - script : mainMenu (drag&drop Canvas).
     - function : SettingsButton().

-27. Add a new event on your buttonStart :
+27. Add a new event on your button Play :
     - script : mainMenu (drag&drop Canvas).
     - function : StartGame().

-28. Add a new event on your buttonStart :
+28. Add a new event on your button Exit :
     - script : mainMenu (drag&drop Canvas).
     - function : QuitGame().